Metabolism and weight loss: How you burn calories

 Metabolism is the process by which your body converts what you eat and drink into energy.
 During this complex biochemical process, calories in food and beverages are combined with oxygen to release the energy your body needs to function.

 - Your body size and composition.
-The bodies of people who are larger or have more muscle burn more calories, even at rest.
+People who are larger or have more muscle burn more calories, even at rest.

 - Your sex.
-Men usually have less body fat and more muscle than do women of the same age and weight, burning more calories.
+Men usually have less body fat and more muscle than do women of the same age and weight, which means men burn more calories.

 - Your age.
 As you get older, the amount of muscle tends to decrease and fat accounts for more of your weight, slowing down calorie burning.